samathaluca/new-lazycamp/test.md

 1. Sorting options

-Select the different sorting options from the menu one by one, confirm that the campspots are sorted in the orders selected.
+* Select the different sorting options from the top navigation menu one by one, confirm that the campspots are sorted in to the categories selected.
+For example, Click on peaceful selects all Beach, Woodland or Forest and Nature Retreats.
+Check each category is displayed and that the categories can be resorted individually if the are multiple categories selected they can be reselected individually.

+* From the Lazy choices or Campspot/pitches category dropdwon choices, the results can be sorted in to order that most suits the user.

+For example

+If Gwent is inputed in search bar.
+The results of the search can then be sorted in to price, rating, name or category.
+There is scope for adding in different choices from the model fields so, for example,the county search could be further sorted in to postcode option.

+This is deemed to be important in the future when there are more campspots in the data base.

+2. Up arrow postioned in the bottom right of page and jumps users back to the page top when clicked

-2. Campspot cards -available section
+3. Campspot cards -available section

 * Hover over product cards, confirm the hover effect works as expected on bottom button.
 * Confirm that the link to campspot details works from both campspot image and Book online Now button.